oalfonso-o/mkdocs/docs/posts/python_async.md

 [1, 2, 3, 4, 5]
 ```

-That's it, we can concurrently handle sleeps with coroutines, sending a value every time we call the coroutine (which in this case is a None) and getting back also a value which is yielded.
+That's it, we can concurrently handle sleeps with generators, which can be called coroutines too, sending a value every time we call the generator (which in this case is a None) and getting back also a value which is yielded.
+This code here is performing a pretty simple `sleep` logic, but the important thing here is the fact that this paradigm allows us to implement more complicated concurrent logic using a single process and a single thread.

-But we don't want to be the ones managing this complexity, so we can use better tools and this feature of having bidirectional communication is the one used under the hood of [`async` and `await`, the two new keywords added since Python 3.5](https://docs.python.org/3/whatsnew/3.5.html#whatsnew-pep-492).
+Ok, pretty nice, but we don't want to be the ones managing this complexity, so we can use better tools and this feature of having bidirectional communication is the one used under the hood of [`async` and `await`, the two new keywords added since Python 3.5](https://docs.python.org/3/whatsnew/3.5.html#whatsnew-pep-492).
 Also, this feature is the one used to build [asyncio](https://docs.python.org/3/library/asyncio.html), the default Python way to work with async.

-So now we can forget everything about coroutines and focus on these beautiful improved tools that make everything much more friendly.
+So now we can forget everything about coroutines and focus on these beautiful tools that make everything much more friendly.

 ## async & await